-The tour around the plateau includes small traditional villages and interesting bits of mythology, as you can visit Dikteon Andron (Diktean Cave), the place where Zeus was born and raised, according to the myth.
+The tour around the plateau includes small traditional villages and interesting bits of mythology, as you can visit Dikteon Andron (Dikteon Cave), the place where Zeus was born and raised, according to the myth.
 It is impressively adorned by large columns, stalactites and stalagmites You can visit the cave, as it is provided with ropes and pathways, but proper shoes are required.

-Lunch or coffee can be taken in one of the many villages on the plateau, before driving down to the coastal area of Aghios Nikolaos, in order to continue our drive up to Kritsa, our last stop for this trip.
+Lunch or coffee can be taken in one of the many villages on the plateau, before driving down to the coastal area of Agios Nikolaos, in order to continue our drive up to Kritsa, our last stop for this trip.

 Kritsa is a traditional village with old houses and narrow streets on the Lassithi (Dikti) mountains.
 It is famous for the hand-made woven, and the women of Kritsa were famous for their weaving, lace making and embroidery skills.
 It is still possible to buy hand-made items.
 In light of the many hours work in handmade pieces you might think these items are expensive; most people these days are content with more commercially produced items that are also available.

-Crete boasts a wine tradition that is 4,000 years old, and this tour will take you through the authentic flavors of Crete at a private wine tasting with professionals from the industry, and sample different wines.
+Crete boasts a wine tradition that is 4,000 years old, and this tour will take you through the authentic flavours of Crete at a private wine tasting with professionals from the industry, and sample different wines.

 We will head to the central region of Heraklion’s prefecture to the picturesque town of Archanes and the village of Peza.
 The area is reminiscent of Tuscany in Italy.
 There are cultural, archeological, religious, and historical interests there, but we will focus on vineyards and wine.
-Meet some of the best producers of the island's wines, take a tour of their wineries and vineyards, and then experience the flavors of the wines at a private tasting of wines following a wine presentation.
+Meet some of the best producers of the island's wines, take a tour of their wineries and vineyards, and then experience the flavours of the wines at a private tasting of wines following a wine presentation.

 At the conclusion of your tour, you will be left with a fantastic taste of Crete!

-A daily tour to Elafonissi at the southwestern side of Crete and about 75 kilometers from the town of Chania, where you will be able to visit an island that is within walking distance from the mainland, sometimes without even getting your toes wet!
+A daily tour to Elafonissi at the southwestern side of Crete and about 75 kilometres from the town of Chania, where you will be able to visit an island that is within walking distance from the mainland, sometimes without even getting your toes wet!

 Elafonissi is a magical place that consists of a small islet full of white sand with pink hues, turquoise-white lagoon-like waters, which is very close to the main beach.

 You can get to the islet on foot because the waters are shallow, and therefore is ideal for families with small children.
-It is named by the word 'Elafi', which means deer in Greek because people years ago discovered that you can get easily to the islet on foot like a deer that walked to it.
+It is named by the word 'Elafi', which means deer in Greek because people years ago discovered that you can get to the islet on foot like a deer that walked to it.
 As a Natura 2000 protected area, you will find no umbrellas, sun beds, or beach bars once you walk across the shallow water.
 Alternatively, you can enjoy the usually busy during the summer beach on the mainland, with all the amenities (beach bar, sunbeds, umbrellas, etc.)

 Most of the beach action occurs on the strip of sea between the mainland and the island, not in general a place for a quiet swim or for quality time with one’s significant other, but the water is shallow, warm and therefore perfect for a family day trip and for kids honing their swimming skills.